jerryliangxia/portfolio-v2/posts/game-dev.md

 ![A-Star not find closest](/images/game-dev/astar-pathfinding/notfindclosest.gif)

-Adding an isometric camera led to this final scene:
+After adding an isometric camera, this is the final scene:

 ![A-Star final not find closest](/images/game-dev/astar-pathfinding/finalnotfindclosest.gif)

 The full demo can be found [here](https://jerrylxia.itch.io/pathfinding-demo) on itch.io.

-# Hierarchical Task Network Planning
+# Hierarchical Task Network (HTN) Planning

 This form of game AI was introduced by [Transformers: Fall of Cybertron](https://www.youtube.com/watch?v=kXm467TFTcY) in 2012.
-For this project, a minotaur guarded a treasure while four adventurers, controlled by a Hierarchical Task Network (HTN) attempted to steal it.
+For this project, a minotaur guards a treasure while four adventurers try to steal it.

 Using a HTN planning algorithm, the adventurers are able to assign themselves tasks based on their surroundings.
 They are also able to backtrack and re-plan if they fail their current task.
-Roughly, this is the pseudocode:
+This is the pseudocode:

 ```csharp
 Plan: <>